GLC4HSR concludes Annual Conclave 2025: Advances Dialogue Future-ready Health Systems

 Read the Summary Report here.

-The GLC4HSR welcomes association with multiple stakeholders working towards strengthening health and other social systems.
+The GLC4HSR welcomes the association of multiple stakeholders working towards strengthening health and other social systems.